robertobradley/flix_demo/README.md

    - ...

 The following **additional** features are implemented:
+I

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality! made sure that to make it look better than what it used to by adding background colors and changing font sizes and colors.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. I would like to go over how to navigate to another page.
+2. I would like to discuss how to push images with a tap.

 ## Video Walkthrough